Toyota Starlet: Second generation (P60; 1978)

 Vehicles fitted with a 2K engine received a smaller differential (X code, 5.6 in) than vehicles fitted with a 4K engine (U code, 6 in).
 Differential ratios depend on the trim model and market for each car, with 3.909:1 being common for vehicles with a 2K engine, 4.3:1 for European van models, 3.727:1 for Japanese van models, 3.417:1 for vehicles fitted with an automatic transmission, and 3.583:1 for general applications with a 4K engine.
 Other ratios also existed for various Japanese market models.

 In 1980, the Starlet was facelifted to include square headlights.
 A second facelift followed in 1983 to incorporate a slant nose front end and a new lower hatch opening.

-Clean 60 series Starlets are becoming more difficult to acquire, largely to their age and susceptibility to rust.
-Many Starlets have also been converted into track and rally cars on account of their RWD layout.
-Their scarcity has led to them becoming a relatively valuable collector's car.

 The 3-door KP61 was the only Starlet ever sold in the US, where it was available from the 1981 through the 1984 model years.
 The 1981–1982 models came with standard five-speed manual transmissions and tachometers.
 It is an equivalent to other markets' S model.
 The 1983–1984 models featured electronic fuel injection (EFI) with the 4K engine, but with a four-speed manual transmission and equipment similar to other markets' XLi model.

 Common rust locations on a 60 series Starlet are under the rear hatch seal, around the front window wiper mount, behind the front fenders, and the bottom of the doors.